xosnos/ACE/README.md

 Database is called rangrdb.
 Has tables `users` and `shots`

-use `udo -u postgres psql` to connect
+use `sudo -u postgres psql` to connect

 `users` table looks like: